 Some courses may require a higher score (e.g. Medicine, Law).
 While prior excellent grades can potentially save you time, UK universities often offer short English language courses to help strengthen your academic command.

 To apply to study at any UK institution or university beginning with undergraduate programmes, future students must submit applications and documents to the Universities and Colleges Admissions Service (UCAS).

 - Did you know?

-- The UCAS was established to aid students get through the process of applying to study in universities across the UK.
+- The UCAS was established to aid students to get through the process of applying to study in universities across the UK.
 Through them, students can get in touch with potential universities and vice versa.

-Typical acceptance criteria (STPM/Foundation/Pre-U results)
+Typical Acceptance Criteria (STPM/Foundation/Pre-U results)

 SPM is equivalent to GCSE Ordinary (O-Level) and the Scottish Certificate of Education (SCE) Standard Grade.

 STPM results are equivalent to UK’s GCE Advanced (A-Level), a school leaving qualification; an International Baccalaureate (IB); and the Scottish Certificate of Education (SCE) Higher Grade.

 *Usually, SPM results are only applicable when entering a UK institution at Foundation or A-Level certification.
 For undergraduate applications, STPM and SPM submissions must be accompanied by further evidence of English Language proficiency.